stand-art/jaxn/README.md

 > (RFC 7159 specifies how to encode code points not in the BMP with a 12-character encoding consisting of two `\uXXXX` escape sequences using UTF-16 surrogate pairs, but does not mandate a specific behaviour when the merging of surrogates fails, noting only that it could be "unpredictable" including "fatal".)

 There appears to be an implicit silent consensus among JSON libraries to ignore unpaired surrogates.
 For now the JAXN standard allows unpaired surrogates.
 Therefore, at level 3, not all represented strings are actually valid sequences of unicode characters.
-(If the implementation uses UTF-8 as encoding, the final string encoding on level 4 can contain UTF-8 sequences for UTF-16 surrogate pairs.)
+(If the implementation uses UTF-8 as encoding, the final string encoding on level 4 can contain UTF-8 sequences for UTF-16 surrogates.)
 A JAXN implementation MAY choose to forbid unpaired surrogates, a behaviour compatible with RFC 7159.

 JAXN string concatentation MUST be performed at level 3 or 4.